1vke/Scythe-ShopifyMonitorGUI/README.md

 The focus of this application is to scan and detect changes in products on several different shopify websites.
 Once a change is detected, it will send a discord notification to a select channel and edit the message when the stock changes.
 Below is a screenshot on how the monitor looks like in action.

 <img width="1000" align="center" src="https://github.com/1vke/Scythe-ShopifyMonitorGUI/blob/master/static/ex1.png">

+This application would be used by resellers who need to be the first to know when a product drops, and with info provided, use various bots to try and buy the product the quickest to turn around and sell for profit.